ksob/beskar/README.md

 ### Quick Start

+**1. Configure Dashboard Authentication (Required)**

+Before using Beskar, you must configure authentication for the dashboard.
+See the [Dashboard Authentication](#dashboard-authentication) section below for details and examples.

+**2. Enable WAF Monitoring**

 By default, Beskar enables the **Web Application Firewall (WAF) in monitor-only mode**.
 This means:
 - ✅ Vulnerability scans are detected and logged
 - ✅ Security events are created for analysis